 She went on to pursue her interest in family therapy at the Kelmarna Centre and later at the Home & Family Society (job-sharing with Nic who was already working there).
 For the last 25+ years she has enjoyed working in her own private practice alongside Nic.

 Verity also has experience working in a corporate environment as a qualitative market researcher.

 As a senior and well-respected clinician Verity now provides a lot of supervision and training of other health professionals.
 Current areas of professional interest include sexuality, relationship issues in general, anxiety and life-stage adjustment issues (including “how to survive having kids”).

-Verity enjoys the company of friends, surfing and stand-up paddleboarding (SUP), dancing, and art galleries.
+Verity enjoys the company of friends, surfing and stand-up paddle boarding (SUP), waka ama (outrigger canoe racing), dancing, and art galleries.

 Nic is a first generation kiwi of Danish & Dutch-Indonesian parents.
 He started counselling people in his teens, skipping classes at high-school to offer a listening ear, but took a bit of a round trip to practicing it professionally.
 After a year studying fashion at what is now AUT, he went to University on a Teacher’s College studentship studying English and Economics.

 However he dropped out to pursue his first love, which was drama.
 After training at both the Mercury Theatre and Theatre Corporate Drama School he worked as a professional actor and director in a Wellington-based touring company (Town & Country Players).